 villages.

-registers of the non-Muslim population from the province of
+In the Ottoman tax registers of the non-Muslim population of the

-Malesheva from 1621-1622 is recorded the village of Berova, which
+Malesheva vilayet from 1621-1622, the village of Berova was recorded,

-from Stip taught.
+Klisarov from Shtip taught.

-In the village of Razlovci near Berovo, in
+In the village of Razlovci near

-Macedonian revolutionary from this area Dimitar Pop-Georgiev
+legendary Macedonian revolutionary from this area, Dimitar Pop-Georgiev

-Berovski who was born in the town of Berovo.
+Berovski, who was born in the town of Berovo.

 Berovo, which is part of the Maleshevo Valley, has a